Tuesday 4 December 2018, 13:15-14:45, Room Wisla

-This side-event is the result of a partnership between the Inter-American Institute for Global Change Research (IAI), the German Committee Future Earth, the German Research Foundation (DFG) and the United Nations Office for South-South Cooperation (UNOSSC).
+This side-event was the result of a partnership between the Inter-American Institute for Global Change Research (IAI), the German Committee Future Earth, the German Research Foundation (DFG) and the United Nations Office for South-South Cooperation (UNOSSC).

 SR15 focuses on key issues that will guide negotiations for the implementation of the Paris Agreement by Parties.
 The SR15 report deals with the requirements to limit warming to 1.5°C (mitigation pathways), the impacts of 1.5°C of warming compared to 2°C and higher, the global response to climate change and how to strengthen these (mitigation and adaptation options) and the efforts to eradicate poverty.